You are here: Home > Savings > Regular Savings > Regular Saver

 You can contact HMRC on 0845 366 0645 or visit their website at www.hmrc.gov.uk.
 Alternatively, the Building Societies Association has some useful information that can be accessed by visiting www.bsa.org.uk/consumer/factsheets/tax.htm.

 Interest may be paid gross (i.e. without tax being deducted) to customers who are not liable for income tax.
 To receive interest gross, you must complete the ‘Getting your interest with tax taken off’ (R85) Form for each of your accounts and pass these on to the provider of the accounts.
-R85 forms are available from any N&P branch or by calling us on 0845 300 2511.
+You can download R85 forms here (along with the associated help sheet).
+They are also available from any N&P branch or by calling us on 0845 300 2511.

 If you want to find out if you can claim back tax that has been deducted, and how to do so, you can contact HMRC on 0845 366 7850 or visit their website at www.hmrc.gov.uk.